e18e/e18e/docs/blog/sourcemaps-or-not.md

 - TypeScript: no source maps needed, _unless_ the type information plays a significant role in understanding the code and stack traces.
 - Minified code: source maps are needed.
 Though as we'll see below, publishing minified code isn't recommended in the first place.

-The second point is subjective, but in general, if the code is readable and understandable, then source maps are not needed.
+On the second point, if the package publishes type definitions (e.g. `index.d.ts`), then the type information is still available to the consumer, and source maps may not be needed.

 ## _Who_ needs source maps?